eibay/wdi/projects/project_one/microblog.md

   - A user can add an `author` to a `micro_post` when creating it
   - A user can show (ie, see) a given `micro_post`
   - A user can see all of the `micro_post`s as a *feed* (`/feed`)
-  - A user can add a link to a `micro_post` as a `snippet`
-    - A snippet is similar to how Facebook handles links.
-When you paste a link to an article on Facebook, it shows you some limited information about it, but clicking it will take you to the full article.
   - A user can add a "topic" or "hashtag" to a `micro_post` as a `tag`
     - This should be optional to do and the choice of `tag` is up to the user.
 Not having a `tag` for the `post` should NOT break the application
     - `tag`s can be edited and deleted